 Unless you grew up in the early days of the internet, you will take it for granted how fast internet information can be accessed.
 For those above a certain age (circa 30), using the internet extensively was far less instant.
 We didn’t have, or couldn’t afford broadband connections.
+Also, there were not many great IT solutions out there as well which make things easier for us to set up everything so quick.
+But, nowadays, things have been changed, and we have a faster internet connection.
 We had something called a modem, which when compared to a standard 6 MB per second connection you have to your home today, was in the region of 1,000s of times slower.
-On top of that, you had to wait for it to ‘dial up’ and authenticate with your Internet Service Provider before you could even access anything!
+On top of that, you had to wait for it to ‘dial-up’ and authenticate with your Internet Service Provider before you could even access anything!
 This at best took just under a minute, but if the connection failed (which it often did), it could take three times as long.

 Anyway, back to the subject, how fast does information travel across the internet?

 In general terms, extremely fast!
 Basically, on average, data travels close to the speed of light through the fibre optic cables, and while it may slow down a little in its last leg of the journey into your house, that’s around 670 million MPH!
 Compare that to the speed a well-trained postal horse could run in the 1800s and that’s 33,480,000 faster!

 Of course, the speed at which you can access data over the internet is governed by many factors.
 The biggest factor is your Internet Service Provider, and in particular, the network bandwidth they provide to your abode.
 This could also be impacted by the type of network infrastructure (routers, firewalls and servers) that any data travels through en route.

 While much of the world’s population enjoy higher speed internet access, many countries lag behind the high-speed access rates we enjoy in the UK.
 If you are looking to extend information sharing with new countries, here are the countries that have the slowest average internet speeds.